separation processes are routinely used in medium to large scale plants to produce

 Air separation plants use a refrigeration cycle that is similar, in principle, to that used in home and automobile air conditioning systems.
 One or more elevated pressure streams (which may be nitrogen, waste gas, feed gas, or product gas, depending upon the type of plant) are reduced in pressure, which chills the stream.
 To maximize chilling and plant energy efficiency, the pressure reduction (or expansion) takes place inside an expander (a form of turbine).
 Removing energy from the gas stream reduces its temperature more than would be the case with simple expansion across a valve.
 The energy produced by the expander is put to use to drive a process compressor, an electrical generator, or other energy-consuming device such as an oil pump or air blower.

 If gaseous oxygen is required at moderate pressure, a process option is to use a "LOX boil" or "pumped LOX" cycle.
 These process cycles vaporize liquid oxygen at just above delivery pressure, against incoming air which has been boosted in pressure to allow it to partially condense against the vaporizing liquid oxygen.
 These cycles have appeal because they effectively substitute additional stages of air compression and a cryogenic pump for an oxygen compressor; which can result in a more compact and less expensive plant.
+They can easily coproduce a limited amount of LOX to be used for plant backup.

 The portions of the cryogenic air separation process that operate at very low temperatures, i.e., the distillation columns, heat exchangers and cold interconnecting piping, must be well insulated.
 These items are located inside sealed (and nitrogen purged) “cold boxes”, which are relatively tall structures that may be either rectangular or round in cross section.
 Cold boxes are "packed" with rock wool or perlite to provide insulation and minimize convection currents.
 Depending on plant type and capacity, cold boxes may measure 2 to 4 meters on a side and have a height of 15 to 60 meters.
 They may be totally shop fabricated for rapid field erection, or the distillation columns, heat exchangers, and their interconnecting manifolds may shop fabricated for field assembly and erection.
 This is done when a shop fabricated box would be too large or heavy to ship to the site.